Data-Driven-World/d2w_mini_projects/mp_sort/Readme.md

 **You should open Anaconda Prompt to do the following steps.**

-In the following steps, the Windows prompt will be represnted by:
+In the following steps, the Windows prompt will be represented by:
 ```shell
 >
 ```